 The average annual salary of a financial controller is $84,078 plus bonuses, commissions, and profit-sharing, making a degree in finance and economics very lucrative.

 Accounting skills are important to every business and organization.
 A college degree in accounting prepares graduates to work in an extremely wide variety of fields.
 Accountants are necessary for keeping the books for businesses, completing payroll tasks, tracking sales and expenditures, and conducting internal audits.
 As every business needs accounting services, jobs for those with accounting degrees are plentiful.

 The average annual salary for an accountant is $51,410, not including bonuses, commissions, and profit sharing opportunities.

 27. International Business and Finance

-A degree in international business and finance familiarizes graduates with international tax laws and financial regulations along with traditional business and finance principles.
-This degree prepares you to work in many different roles, including logistics manager, banking manager, management analyst, or business analytics manager.
+A college degree in international business and finance familiarizes graduates with international tax laws and financial regulations along with traditional business and finance principles.
+This degree prepares you to work in many different roles in the finance sector, including logistics manager, banking manager, management analyst, or business analytics manager.

 The average annual salary of a business insight and analytics manager is $98,894.